October 2011 – New Trail Blaze, Mt Tecumseh Trail

 August 2011 – No Landing Area Yet

-Photo Monitoring, Kanc 7 Landing Area – The photos included in this blog article show how a parcel of land along the Kancamagus Highway in the New Hampshire White Mountains has changed over time.
-The first image (above), taken in August 2011 three months after Forest Service did a controlled burn here, shows how this parcel of land looked before it was transformed into a landing area for the Kanc 7 timber Harvest Project.
-And the last image is the most recent.
+Kanc 7 Timber Harvest Landing Area, Photo Monitoring – The photos included in this blog article show how a parcel of land in the area of Forest Road 510 along the Kancamagus Highway in the New Hampshire White Mountains has changed over time.
+The first image (above), taken in August 2011, three months after Forest Service did a controlled burn here, shows how this land parcel looked before it was transformed into a landing area for the Kanc 7 Timber Harvest Project.
+And the last image is from Auugst 2014.

 I am using a technique known as photo monitoring to document this parcel of land.
 Photo monitoring consists of repeat photography of an area over a period of time.
 And the ending result is an interesting visual journal that showcases the environmental changes of a particular area.